 We have previously reviewed that personality disorders frequently co-occur with other disorders.
-Robert Cloninger, points out in his introductory chapter to the book Personality Disorders- Towards the DSM V, that nearly every personality disorder on Axis II can be reliably paired with at least one Axis I disorder (Cloninger, 2007, p. xi).
-Therefore, we conclude our section on the treatment of personality disorders by revisiting this important topic, specifically focusing on how the co-occurrence of disorders impacts the treatment process.
+Robert Cloninger, points out in his introductory chapter to the book Personality Disorders- Towards the DSM V, that nearly every personality disorder can be reliably paired with at least one other disorder (Cloninger, 2007, p. xi).
+Therefore, we conclude our section on the treatment of personality disorders by revisiting this important topic.
+We will specifically focus on how the co-occurrence of disorders impacts the treatment process.

 It is important for the clinician to keep in mind that some disorders frequently co-occur.
+In addition, many disorders are very similar, yet distinct.
 Therefore, a thorough evaluation is necessary.
-The co-occurrence of different disorders may affect what type of treatment is recommended, and may determine the priority of treatment goals.
+The co-occurrence of different disorders may affect what type of treatment is recommended.
+It may further determine the priority of treatment goals.
 The clinician may decide to recommend a specific type of therapy, or to prescribe certain medications that will address the co-occurring conditions.

-Often people with both an Axis I disorder and an Axis II personality disorder seek treatment because the acute symptoms of the Axis I disorder (such as anxiety or depression) are causing them distress.
-Recall, some people with personality disorders seem less bothered by their personality disorder than the people with whom they must interact, or are unaware of the impact of their disorder on their lives.
-When someone is seeking treatment for the symptoms of an acute Axis I disorder, the presence of a personality disorder on Axis II will likely complicate the treatment process for any number of reasons.
+People with co-occurring disorders will often seek treatment because of their most obvious and distressing symptoms.
+As we have previously noted, some people with personality disorders seem less bothered by their personality disorder than the people with whom they must interact.
+Alternatively, they may be unaware of the impact of their disorder on their lives.
+When someone is seeking relief from distressing symptoms, such as depression or anxiety, the presence of a personality disorder will likely complicate the treatment process.
 Sometimes the causal relationship between the symptoms of the two disorders can complicate treatment.
 For instance, suppose someone comes to treatment for alcohol abuse following a DUI.
-The presence of an underlying Borderline Personality Disorder would suggest that the abuse of alcohol may be occurring as a result of impulsivity, and/or it may be occurring in an effort to regulate intense emotions.
+The presence of an underlying Borderline Personality Disorder would suggest that the abuse of alcohol may be occurring as a result of impulsivity.
+It may also result from an effort to regulate intense emotions.
 Both of these causal "reasons" are rooted in the symptoms of the Borderline Personality Disorder.
-Therefore, the treatment of alcohol abuse may be much more difficult for someone with a Borderline Personality Disorder because of these problems with emotional dysregulation and impulsivity.
+Therefore, the treatment of an alcohol use disorder is complicated by a Borderline Personality Disorder because of these problems with emotional dys-regulation and impulsivity.

-Likewise, the presence of an acute Axis I condition, such as a substance use disorder, an eating disorder, or a manic episode of a Bipolar Disorder, can complicate the treatment of a personality disorder.
-For instance, when someone is in an acute manic phase of a Bipolar Disorder, their thoughts are racing and disorganized, making it difficult to explore the relationship patterns associated with their personality disorder.
-Similarly, if a person with an eating disorder is severely underweight, the malnourishment can negatively affect the brain functions that are needed to think clearly, and impair their ability to accurately perceive and interpret their surroundings.
-Moreover, an eating disorder can be life-threatening so its treatment must be prioritized over interpersonal difficulties.
+Likewise, the presence of acute conditions, such as a substance use disorder, an eating disorder, or a manic episode of a Bipolar Disorder, can complicate the treatment of a personality disorder.
+For instance, when someone is in an acute manic phase of a Bipolar Disorder, their thoughts are racing and disorganized.
+This makes it difficult to explore the relationship patterns associated with their personality disorder.
+Similarly, a person with an eating disorder may be severely underweight and malnourished.
+These conditions may negatively affect the brain's ability to think clearly.
+I can also impair the ability to accurately perceive and interpret their surroundings.
+Moreover, an eating disorder can be life-threatening.
+Quite obviously, life-threatening behaviors must be prioritized over interpersonal difficulties.
 It is not difficult to imagine how each of these co-occurring disorders would negatively impact attempts to explore relationship patterns that may be causing the client difficulties.
 In general, the more severe and acute conditions must be prioritized.
 Once the person is stabilized, the underlying personality issues can be addressed.